OksanaFirtych/artbot/README.md

 Also admin side is implemented here.
 Administrator of service will be notified about new paid members to add them to private channel.
 Bot is deployed to Heroku service.

+## bot configuration

+See .env.example file.
+Change all required field values and rename file as .env